otolithic/otolithic.github.io/README.md

 A personal website.
 Here I plan to store various art, music, and programming projects of mine.

 Currently it hosts:
-* pretty colors: generates 2 random colors based on random rgb values.
+* [pretty colors](http://otolithic.github.io/prettycolors): generates 2 random colors based on random rgb values.
 Calculates and displays their intermediate.
+* [Midpoint](http://otolithic.github.io/colorgame) pretty colors, but you're judged on your ability to predict their midpoint.
+Ultimately I would like for the game to generate two more colors, do the same, and then find the midpoint between the two midpoints.
+Then the quadrilateral formed by the 4 random colors is displayed along with its exact midpoints and the accuracy of the player is rated.<sup>1</sup>
+* [Latte Foam Calculator](http://otolithic.github.io/lattecalc): simple attempt to provide the proper microwave time for getting milk to a foamable temperature
+* [Monster Mash](http://otolithic.github.io/monstermash): randomly generated artwork intended to cause unease and discomfort, and also--you new best friend

 In the future I would like to:
 * clean up the design of the index page, implement a constant horizontal carousel of the "dancing men" links
-* turn "pretty colors" into a game wherein the user is prompted to adjust the red-green and blue-yellow values of the middle square until they believe they have reached the midpoint of the two random colors.
-Then, for two new random colors, do the same, and then find the midpoint between the two midpoints.
-Then the quadrilateral formed by the 4 random colors is displayed along with its exact midpoints and the accuracy of the player is rated.<sup>1</sup>
 * program other interactive features
 * catalogue scans and photographs of my artwork